kapost/circuitry/README.md

 #### Memory

 If not specified in your circuitry configuration, the memory store will be used by default.
-This lock strategy should be avoided if running multiple subscriber processes.
+This lock strategy is provided as the lowest barrier to entry given that it has no third-party dependencies.
+It should be avoided if running multiple subscriber processes or if expecting a high throughput that would result in a large amount of memory consumption.

 ```ruby
 Circuitry::Lock::Memory.new